massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 1. Save the **Startup.cs** file.

-1. At the command prompt, enter the following command, and then select Enter to build the .NET Core web application.
+1. At the command prompt, enter the following command, and then select Enter to build the .NET web application.

     ```
     dotnet build